Sleeping Beauty Castle: Disneyland

 The castle walkthrough entrance is on the west side of the building inside Fantasyland.
 Guests first see a large medieval-themed story book open to a page that announces the birth of the princess Aurora.
 After climbing the stairs inside, a scene depicts Aurora as a baby, being blessed with magic gifts by her fairy godmothers.
 Behind a glass window, there is an animation of the castle courtyard, and the king and queen watching as a large fire burns all the spinning wheels in the kingdom.
-At the top of the stairs, as guests reach the center of the castle's top level, another window looks out on the castle's great hall, where everyone in the kingdom is asleep, including servants and the cat and dog.
-The second half of the walkthrough becomes darker, featuring appearances by Maleficent, her crow, and several gargoyles which fly out of her nearby castle.
+At the top of the stairs, as guests reach the center of the castle's top level after passing a window showing Aurora asleep after pricking her finger on the spinning wheel while Maleficent looms over her, another window looks out on the castle's great hall, where everyone in the kingdom is asleep, including servants and the cat and dog.
+The second half of the walkthrough becomes darker, featuring appearances by Maleficent, her raven, and several gargoyles which fly out of her nearby castle, while passing doors where Maleficent's goons are seen.
 At the end, the prince fights against Maleficent's incarnation as a dragon, amid a forest of thorny brambles, and then a field of roses appears with doves flying above, as he kisses Aurora and breaks the spell.
-As guests exit the walkthrough at the bottom of the stairs on the east side of the castle, another medieval-themed oversized book depicts an image of the prince and princess dancing together, as her dress changes colors from pink to blue and back again.
+As guests exit the walkthrough at the bottom of the stairs on the east side of the castle after seeing Maleficent's shadow, another medieval-themed oversized book depicts an image of the prince and princess dancing together, as her dress changes colors from pink to blue and back again.